 What is Interval Training?

-Recent research has found that High Intensity Interval Training (HIIT) where short intervals of maximum efforts with very easy recovery periods in between, have resulted in improvements in endurance.
+High Intensity Interval Training (HIIT or just HIT) where short intervals of maximum efforts with very easy recovery periods in between, have resulted in improvements in endurance.
 However these put the body under a lot of stress as the efforts are close to, or above, the anaerobic threshold.

 The recovery periods are done at endurance pace or below.
-They are ideal for turbo training as a HIIT session need last only 45 minutes.
+They are suitable for indoor cycling as a HIIT session need last only 45 minutes.

 How High Intensity Training works